ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 Note these symbols may be incorrect but it helps to have a few named even if they are wrong.

-Get a proper map for Shadow The Hedgehog from 2P-ShdTH/workspace GUPE8P.map and place in the Dolphin/user/maps folder
+Be sure to grab our latest map for Shadow The Hedgehog linked above, the file is GUPE8P.map

+Place it in the `Dolphin/user/maps` folder

 Watch this video series if you aren't familiar with gecko/editing